l2zq/simple_midi_to_rawvideo/README.md

 # simple_midi_to_rawvideo

+midi visualiser to rawvideo then encode with ffmpeg

 Usage:
 see mvid.sh

 Building:
 > g++ *.cpp -o main

-this program uses mmap
+this program uses mmap to load midi file.

-midi visualiser to rawvideo then encode with ffmpeg